Ganga-Jamuni tehzeeb: Language and literature

-The literary tradition in Hindustani began in the North with the acceptance of Deccani Hindi as a medium of literary exchange in the South.
+The literary tradition in Hindustani really began in the Mughal North with the appreciation of poetry in Deccani Hindi, a medium of literary exchange in the Pre-Mughal Deccan South.
+Until then Hindavi was not a court language of the Mughals as was previously during the Delhi sultanate.
+This event laid the foundation towards the first standardisation of the Hindi language, this polished courtly speech begun to be specifically called "Urdu" which is today the national language of Pakistan and an official language in India.
+The second standardisation of the Hindi language took place during the British Raj, which is now one of the two official languages of GoI, along with English.
+This second standardisation, though in the Sanskritized register has retained the inevitable name Hindi instead and hence Hindi refers both to the official sanskritised standard as well as the colloquial Hindi and the many related dialects of the Hindi languages.

 The first Deccani author was Khwaja Bandanawaz Gesudaraz Muhammad Hasan.
 Bahamani Sultanate were the pioneers, writers such as Bande Nawaz, Shah Miranji and Shah Buran.
 Sultan Muhammad Quli Qutub Shah of Golconda, Sultan Ibrahim Adil Shah II of Bijapur, and Wali Mohammad Wali were important writers in Deccani.
 Influenced by this, Urdu Prose and Poetry, as is now called also began in the Hindustan region, chief writers being, Ghalib, Khaliq, Zamir, Aatish, Nasikh, Zauq, Momin and Shefta.
 Malik Muhammad Jayasi's Padmavat in Awadhi and the Works of Kabir Das.
 An age of tremendous integration between the Hindu and the Islamic elements in the Arts with the advent of many Muslim Bhakti poets like Abdul Rahim Khan-I-Khana who was a minister to Mughal emperor Akbar and was also a great devotee of Krishna.
 The Nirgun School of Bhakti Poetry was also tremendously secular in nature and its propounders like Kabir and Guru Nanak had a large number of followers irrespective of caste or religion.